widged/gb-elm-language/en/type/05-record.md

 #### extending another record type

-We can define an extensible record type by specifying the fields that must *at least* be present, using `type alias BaseRecord a = { a | key1 : Type1 , key2 : Type2}`.
+We can define an extensible record type by specifying the fields that must *at least* be present.
+The syntax is `type alias BaseRecord a = { a | key1 : Type1 , key2 : Type2}`.

 ```elm
 $ open http://elm-lang.org/try